Long-range near-surface wake signatures of offshore wind farm clusters revealed by satellite observations: Results

-Meanwhile, a significant number of large-scale wind farms are currently being constructed or planned within North Sea.
-For example, just around the wind farm cluster 1 in Fig. \ref{fig:2}, nine wind farms \footnote{Doordewind I and Doordewind II of NL; Atlantis I, Nordlicht I, EnBW He Dreiht, N-9.1, N-9.2, N-9.3 and N-21.1 of DE} with nearly 14 GW capacity are already under planning.
-At the same time, in the vicinity of cluster 2, two German wind farms \footnote{N-10.1 and SEN-1} with a combined capacity exceeding 2.4 GW are also under preliminary investigations.
-As shown in Fig. \ref{fig:2}(a) and Fig. \ref{fig:2}(c), the superimposed wakes caused by clusters 1 and 2 are already clearly visible and extend over a considerable distance.
+At the same time, a considerable number of large-scale wind farms are currently being constructed or planned within the North Sea.
+For example, in the vicinity of wind farm cluster 1 in Fig. \ref{fig:5}, several wind farms with a combined capacity of more than 14 GW are already under planning.
+At the same time, in the vicinity of cluster 2, multiple German wind farms with a combined capacity of nearly 3 GW are currently under preliminary assessment.
+As shown in Fig. \ref{fig:5} (a) and Fig. \ref{fig:5} (c), the superimposed wakes caused by clusters 1 and 2 are already clearly visible and extend over a considerable distance.
 Upon completion of all the planned wind farms, with a capacity that is approximately nine times larger than the current capacity, the wake effects will cover a much wider geographical area and extend over a much greater distance.
 This substantial impact can have immediate economic repercussions and potentially hinder the development of future wind projects, reducing the sustainability of wind energy utilization.
 It becomes crucial to carefully consider and mitigate the potential challenges posed by these extended wake effects to ensure the sustainable growth and success of wind energy projects.